-No recovery operation should be needed to re-run BICAS after error, besides possibly deleting corrupt output datasets produced by the s/w before the failure.
+No recovery operation should be needed to re-run BICAS after error, besides possibly deleting corrupt output datasets produced by the s/w before the failure (should be very rare).

 4.2.7 Help method

 The SUM shall include the help information about method installation, in terms of the actions to be performed by the user, how to invoke a function, possible errors, how to resolve them and what results to expect.